Home » Christmas Decor » Easy Christmas Stocking Holder

 Paint S Hooks White

 Did you notice how the stockings were hanging in the picture I showed you?
 I love S hooks of all shapes and sizes.
 I use them every day in some form or fashion.
 I even pack them in my overnight bag when I travel.
 You never know when you may need to hang something up.
 The ones I pack are much larger, of course.
 These small ones are perfect to hang the stocking on the stocking holder.
-I painted the first half white and let them dry before painting the other half.
+I painted the first half white and let it dry before painting the other half.

 Christmas Stocking Holder